alfonsof/terraform-azure-examples/code/02-one-server/README.md

       ARM_TENANT_ID = <YOUR_tenant>
       ```

+* Initialize working directory.

-* The first command that should be run after writing a new Terraform configuration is the terraform `init command` in order to initialize a working directory containing Terraform configuration files.
+  The first command that should be run after writing a new Terraform configuration is the `terraform init` command in order to initialize a working directory containing Terraform configuration files.
 It is safe to run this command multiple times.

   ```bash
   terraform init
   ```

-* Validate the changes:
+* Validate the changes.

+  Run command:

   ```bash
   terraform plan
   ```

-* Deploy the changes:
+* Deploy the changes.

+  Run command:

   ```bash
   terraform apply
   ```

-* Test the deploy:
+* Test the deploy.

   When the `terraform apply` command completes, use the Azure console, you should see the new Virtual Machine, and all the resources created with the `environment: "TerraformExamples"` tag.

-* Clean up the resources created when you have finished:
+* Clean up the resources created.

+  When you have finished, run command:

   ```bash
   terraform destroy